matteosister/GitElephantBundle/README.md

 Watch a [simple live example](http://gitelephant.cypresslab.net.158.69-195-222.groveurl.com/) of what you can do with [GitElephant](https://github.com/matteosister/GitElephant), GitElephantBundle, Symfony2 and a git repository...

+[Download the demo bundle code](https://github.com/matteosister/GitElephantDemoBundle) used in the live example

 How to install
 --------------